It's no secret that instant coffee is a popular drink.

 The disadvantages of instant coffee

-- Instant coffee doesn’t have the same aroma and taste as ground coffee.
+- Instant coffee lacks the aroma and taste of ground coffee.

 - Instant coffee can be less flavorful than ground coffee.

-So, which one should you be drinking – instant or ground?
+Which one should you be drinking: Instant or ground?

 Now that you know all about instant vs. ground coffee, it's time to answer an important question: Which one should you drink?

-When choosing instant coffee vs. ground coffee, you should consider what your needs are.
+When choosing between instant coffee and ground coffee, consider your specific needs.

-Instant might be more convenient for you because it doesn’t require any special equipment or electricity to make it work; instant might be the best option for you!
+Instant might be more convenient for you because it doesn't require any special equipment or electricity to work; it might be the best option for you.

-Instant will give you an on-the-go pick-me-up without slowing down anything else going on at home, which makes it perfect for those who live busy lives where they don’t want to lose time brewing on-demand or waiting hours for the perfect cup of cold brew.
+Instant will give you an on-the-go pick-me-up without slowing down anything else going on at home, making it perfect for those who live busy lives and don't want to lose time brewing on demand or waiting hours for the perfect cup of cold brew.

-Ground beans take some extra prep but allow greater control over how much caffeine goes into each drink, so this may be a great option for those who want the best tasting coffee, instant or otherwise.
+Ground beans require some extra preparation but allow for greater control over the amount of caffeine in each drink, making them a great option for those who want the best-tasting coffee, whether instant or otherwise.

 However, as you read above, instant coffee is great for instant gratification, and if you don't mind the taste (or love it), then ground may not be your best option.